brohit4/CanvasShapes/README.md

 These methods will redraw the canvas in an optimal way.

 Usage:
-Make sure node is installed and is in the system path.
+Make sure `node` is installed and is in the system path.
-Then use npm install to load all the dependencies.
+Then use `npm install` to load all the dependencies.
-Then use the command grunt to do all the build process.
+Then use the command `grunt` to do all the build process.

 After that run app1.html/app2.html in a browser  for a sample application

+Currently working on:
+1) IE7/8 support
+2) Fixing the documentation
+3) Unittesting the code